cisco/mindmeld/source/userguide/intent_classifier.rst

    Best accuracy: 97.68%, params: {'C': 100, 'class_weight': {0: 2.3033333333333332, 1: 1.066358024691358, 2: 0.68145956607495073, 3: 0.54068857589984354, 4:    0.98433048433048431, 5: 3.3872549019607843}, 'fit_intercept': True}

 The :meth:`fit` method loads all the necessary training queries and trains an intent classification model.
 When called with no arguments (as in the example above), the method uses the settings from ``config.py``, the :ref:`app's configuration file <build_nlp_with_config>`.
-If ``config.py`` is not defined, the method uses the Workbench preset :ref:`classifier configuration <config>`.
+If ``config.py`` is not defined, the method uses the MindMeld preset :ref:`classifier configuration <config>`.

 Using default settings is the recommended (and quickest) way to get started with any of the NLP classifiers.
 The resulting baseline classifier should provide a reasonable starting point from which to bootstrap your machine learning experimentation.
 You can then try alternate settings as you seek to identify the optimal classifier configuration for your app.